 The Toxic Water at Camp Lejeune

-Camp Lejeune has its own water supply system to supply potable water to the base residents and employees.
+Camp Lejeune has its water supply system to supply potable water to the base residents and employees.
 In the 1980s, the water quality at Camp Lejeune was tested for the first time.
-This testing revealed that the water was basically poisoned by extremely high levels of toxic chemicals known as volatile organic compounds (VOCs).
+This testing revealed that the water was poisoned by extremely high levels of toxic chemicals known as volatile organic compounds (VOCs).

 The levels of the harmful chemicals TCE and PCE in the water supply at Camp Lejeune were dangerously high.
 Testing found that the levels of carcinogenic chemicals in the Lejeune water were several thousand times above the maximum safe limit for drinking water.